Debbie Allen: Challenges

-Debbie Allen auditioned at the Houston Ballet Academy at the age of twelve.
-She was denied admission.
-A year later, Allen was given another chance and admitted by a Russian instructor who accidentally saw Allen perform in a show.
-Once admission recruiters from the academy became aware of the situation, they allowed Allen to stay because they recognized her talent.
+Debbie Allen auditioned at the Houston Ballet Academy at the age of twelve but was denied admission.
+After another chance, she was admitted a year later by a Russian instructor who accidentally saw her perform in a show.
+Once recruiters from the academy became aware of the situation, they allowed her to stay because they recognized her talent.
 While at the academy, she trained under Suzelle Poole.

 Her experience at the Houston Ballet Academy is not the only time Allen was refused.
-When she was sixteen, she had a successful audition for the North Carolina School of the Arts, and was given an opportunity to demonstrate dance techniques to other prospective students applying to the institution.
-Unfortunately, Allen was refused admission, and was told her body was not suited for ballet.
-After receiving numerous rejections, Allen decided to mainly focus on her academics and, from then on, was well on her way to the start of her acting career.
+When she was sixteen, she had a successful audition for the North Carolina School of the Arts and was given an opportunity to demonstrate dance techniques to other prospective students applying to the institution.
+However, she was refused admission and was told her body was not suited to ballet.
+After numerous rejections, she decided to focus on her academic studies and was on her way to the start of her acting career.

 Career

 1970–1981: Early works

 Allen began her career appearing on Broadway theatre.
 Allen had her Broadway debut in the chorus of Purlie in 1970.
 She later created the role of Beneatha in the Tony Award-winning musical Raisin (1973), and appeared in Truckload, and Ain't Misbehavin'.
-In 1980, she received critical attention for her performance as Anita in the Broadway revival of West Side Story which earned her a Tony Award nomination for Best Featured Actress in a Musical and won her a Drama Desk Award.
+In 1980, she received critical attention for her performance as Anita in the Broadway revival of West Side Story which earned her a Tony Award nomination for Best Featured Actress in a Musical and won her a Drama Desk Award for Outstanding Featured Actress in a Musical.

 In 1976, Allen made her television debut appearing in the CBS sitcom Good Times in a memorable 2-part episode titled "J.J.'s Fiancée" as J.J.'s drug-addicted fiancée, Diana.
 The following year, she went to star in the NBC variety show 3 Girls 3.
 Allen later was selected to appear in the 1979 miniseries Roots: The Next Generations by Alex Haley where she plays the wife of Haley.
-Also that year, she made her big screen debut appearing in a supporting role in the comedy film The Fish That Saved Pittsburgh.
-In 1981, she had the important role of Sarah, the lover of Coalhouse Walker (Howard E. Rollins) who is killed while trying to defend him in the movie version of the best-selling novel Ragtime.
-The same role earned a Tony Award for Audra McDonald, for her performance in the Broadway musical.
+Also, that year, she made her big screen debut appearing in a supporting role in the comedy film The Fish That Saved Pittsburgh.
+In 1981, she had the important role of Sarah in the movie version of the best-selling novel Ragtime, a role that earned Audra McDonald a Tony Award for in the Broadway musical.